NM-TAFE/smiley-the-four-pillars-of-oop-itslukeDev/knowledge_and_evidence.md

 2. Which of these classes directly interact with the SenseHat functionalities?
    > `Smiley` directly uses sensehat to dim the display as well as to show the current pixels in the state.
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
    > Encapsulation is shown by the class `Smiley`, where the SenseHat object is encapsulated within it.
 In the `Smiley` class, A SenseHat instance is created and assigned to the class's `sense_hat` attribute.
 By encapsulating the SenseHat object within smiley class, internal implementation details are hidden from external code.
-This creates great modularity by treating the SenseHat object as a single entity within Smiley rather than a required dependency to import.
+This creates great modularity by treating the SenseHat object as a single entity within Smiley rather than a required dependency for `Smiley`'s children to have to also import.
 It also means that objects using common methods such as `show()` don't need to work with sensehat directly to display the pixels to the display.

 ### Sad Smileys Can’t Blink (Or Can They?)